Rexa-maker/aoc/README.md

 # aoc
-Let's do as many as possible from adventofcode.com
+Let's do as many as possible from adventofcode.com in Rust